GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 SonarQube

-For more information on SSonarQube, see the [SonarQube website](https://www.sonarqube.org/).
+For more information on SonarQube, see the [SonarQube website](https://www.sonarqube.org/).

 ## About Google Click to Deploy